-- Ensure that the liquidity strategy is consistent with the Company's Risk Appetite and the Business Plan objectives. - Support business line growth. - Structure the liquidity profile using methods that balance risk and performance to ensure a resilient liquidity and funding profile. - Identify available liquidity resources and quantify the related risk/returns. - Identify contingency sources of funding. - Perform ongoing due diligence and risk assessment of liquid assets. - Consider the direct or indirect impacts of climate related and environmental risks - Maintain confidence of counterparties and funding providers. - Ensure that disciplined liquidity management processes are embedded in Treasury's risk culture.
+- Ensure that the liquidity strategy is consistent with the Company's Risk Appetite and the Business Plan objectives. - Support business line growth. - Structure the liquidity profile using methods that balance risk and performance to ensure a resilient liquidity and funding profile. - Identify available liquidity resources and quantify the related risk/returns. - Identify contingency sources of funding.

+- Maintain an appropriately sized liquidity portfolio and perform ongoing due diligence and risk assessment of liquid assets. - Consider the direct or indirect impacts of climate related and environmental risks - Maintain confidence of counterparties and funding providers. - Ensure that disciplined liquidity management processes are embedded in Treasury's risk culture.